Project-MONAI/monai-deploy-app-sdk/integrations/nuance_pin/README.md

 ## Prerequisites

-Before setting up and running the example MONAI spleen segmentation app to run as a Nuance PIN App, the user will need to install/download the following libraries.
+Before setting up and running the example MONAI lung nodule detection app to run as a Nuance PIN App, the user will need to install/download the following libraries.
 It is optional to use a GPU for the example app, however, it is recommended that a GPU is used for inference as it is very computationally intensive.

 Minimum software requirements: